 The ALMA Observatory has been able to make the shift from basic Key Performance Indicators (KPIs) to asking bigger questions about the process surrounding their data initiatives.
 Open collaboration has enabled scientists and engineers to establish best practices and decrease repeated tasks.

 “ALMA has eight years of housekeeping data collected and every action on the telescope is logged.
 This gold mine of information enables us to progress in our goal to develop sophisticated prescriptive analytics for our operations”, points out Jorge Ibsen, Head of Computing at ALMA.
 Now that the full data pipeline, with all its varied technical elements and processes, is connected thanks to Dataiku, different stakeholders are able to add their expertise where it’s needed, whether they’re a data scientist, engineer, or an astronomer.

 ALMA’s high-resolution images of nearby protoplanetary disks, which are results of the Disk Substructures at High Angular Resolution Project (DSHARP).

 Credit: ALMA (ESO/NAOJ/NRAO), S. Andrews et al.; N. Lira

-This culture shift has led to huge improvements in efficiency at ALMA, and has resulted in their incorporation of a new core value to their mission statement: “As a scientific organization, we make our decisions, create solutions and organize our work on data-driven analysis and the facts that support them.”
+This culture shift has led to huge improvements in efficiency at the ALMA Observatory, and has resulted in their incorporation of a new core value to their mission statement: “As a scientific organization, we make our decisions, create solutions and organize our work on data-driven analysis and the facts that support them.”

 “Dataiku is allowing us to explore new optimization avenues," said astronomer Sergio Martin, manager of program management group at ALMA.
 “It provided us with a tool that helped a lot of people start talking the same language, and understand a way to work with data beyond just software consumption,” added Ignacio Toledo.